 Breakfast brings excellent pastries - especially the Croissant.

 - Food Style: Bistro

-- Wine: A concise list of offerings from South West France, kick off at about £19
+- Wine: A concise list of offerings from South West France, kick off in the early £20's

 - Children's portions: Yes, when possible